Agentic Engineering / Foundation

 01

-State the transcript-backed claim in your own words: IndyDevDan argues that the gap between low and high performing senior engineers now comes down to five pillars of agentic engineering: owning your agent harness, building software factories, writing extensible software, running useful always-on agents, and granting agents broad API access.
+State the transcript-backed claim in your own words: IndyDevDan frames agentic engineering as the top opportunity for senior engineers and lays out five compounding pillars: owning your agent harness (he uses the Pi coding agent), building software factories instead of features, writing extensible software, running always-on agents governed by token arbitrage, and giving agents broad API access.

 02